bacrossland/ruby-enterprise-install/README.md

 Note
 ====
-Ruby Enterprise Edition is being dropped sometime in the future.
+Ruby Enterprise Edition has been dropped.
-A [post from Phusion][1] explains the reason for dropping the support, and will eventually kill it off entirely.
+A [post from Phusion][1] explains the reason for dropping the support.
-Until then, this will continue to serve as a working cookbook for REE.
+This cookbook serves as a way to install REE onto new versions of infrastructure.

 [1]: http://blog.phusion.nl/2012/02/21/ruby-enterprise-edition-1-8-7-2012-02-released-end-of-life-imminent/